Adam-hash-a11y/Adam-hash-a11y/README.md

 - Pre-commit hooks with Husky
 - Automated testing and linting on every push

-### How I work
-- Controller → Service → Validator separation on every project
-- Every endpoint is tested before it ships
-- Conventional commits and structured branching
-- Code is written to be read by humans first

 ### Principles
 - Clean architecture over clever code